microsoft/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ### Task 8: Test fencing of the clustered resources with the AUTOMATED_REGISTER parameter enabled

-> **Note**: The parameter AUTOMATED_REGISTER defines, whether a former primary instance shouldbe registered automatically by the resource agent during cluster/resource start
+> **Note**: The parameter AUTOMATED_REGISTER defines, whether a former primary instance should be registered automatically by the resource agent during cluster/resource start

 1. Within the Remote Desktop session to **hanav2jmp-vm0** Azure VM, in the Internet Explorer window displaying the **SUSE Hawk Status** page at **https://hdb1-0:7630**, select **Edit Configuration**.